telegraf/telegraf/README.md

 bot.launch({
   webhook: {
     domain: webhookDomain, // https://example.com
-    port: port, // 443
+    port: port, // Use server's port
-    hookPath: webhookPath, // Application path on server
+    hookPath: webhookPath, // If not passed, Telegraf will generate a secure path for you.
-    secretToken: randomAlphaNumericString // Optional but recommmended for more security.
+    secretToken: randomAlphaNumericString // Use "crypto.randomBytes(64).toString('hex')" to generate cryptographically secure string; Optional but recommmended for more security.
 Also have to provide while setting the webhook url. see https://core.telegram.org/bots/api#setwebhook
   }
 });
 ```